 - Score at least 2 out of 6 on the Language Arts – Writing essay section

 - Achieve a total scaled score of at least 45 out of 100 on all five subtests

 See the HiSET® Test-taker Bulletin for more information.

 If you score at least 15 out of 20 on any of the subtests, that indicates college and career readiness.
-Your college and career readiness score means that you scored at the 75th percentile of graduating high school students and indicates that you should be able to enter non-developmental course work in college.
+For the Language Arts – Writing test, you must score at least a total score of 15 with a 4 on the essay.
+Your college- and career-readiness score means that you scored at the 75th percentile of graduating high school students and indicates that you should be able to enter non-developmental course work in college.